Saturday, December 31, 2011

 When I first moved to Italy and was in the throes of learning the language, I made quite a few rookie mistakes (actually, I still make rookie mistakes, though--I like to think--with a certain amount of flair).
 One of which was in wishing those around me a 'Happy New Year.'
 Buon anno, as you can see, has an all-important double 'n' in the second word of the phrase.
 Italian is a lovely language, but one of slavish pronunciation--if you don't get it exactly right, you risk morphing the entire meaning.

-To wit: you must absolutely and emphatically enunciate that double 'n' sound, or you are--in reality--saying 'Happy Anus' (single 'n' = ano = you-know-what).
-So that first capo d'anno in the Bel Paese I went around wishing pretty much everyone's nether orifices well.
+To wit: you must absolutely and emphatically enunciate that double 'n' sound, or you are--in reality--saying "Happy Anus" (single 'n' = ano = you-know-what).
+So that first capo d'anno in the Bel Paese I went around wishing pretty much everyone's nether orifice well.

 But, you know, after ten years here, my early malapropism seems strangely prescient.
-With the recent austerity measures ('austerity' being a euphemism for 'screw'), many Italians feel they're being forced to, ahem, take it up the butt.
-Suddenly, wishing someone a happy anus doesn't seem like such a bad idea, after all.
-They'll need all the help they can get.
+With the recent austerity measures ('austerity' being a euphemism for 'screw you'), many Italians feel they're being forced to, ahem, take it up the derrière.
+Nowadays, wishing someone a happy anus doesn't seem like such a bad idea after all.

 Well, let's not dwell on the negative--best to face these things with a champagne flute filled with good cheer, no?
 So let's raise our virtual glasses and have a toast: